 Expecting a dog to not bark is like expecting a child to never talk.
 Some dogs do bark excessively and that could be a problem, especially when your neighbors start complaining.
 If this is a problem in your home, then the first step is to figure out what causes your dog to bark.
 Possible causes could be moving into its new outdoor dog kennel, boredom, fear, loneliness, and more.
 Read on for useful tips on how to get your dog to stop barking.

 Barking is a dog’s way of communicating, and it can mean a lot of different things.
 Let’s break down some of the main causes of barking dogs and learn How To Get Your Dog To Stop Barking.

 Protective and Fear Barking

 Excessive barking can be triggered when an individual or another animal comes into what your dog considers their territory.
-The barking will often get louder as what the dog believes is the threat starts getting closer.
-During this type of barking your dog most likely will look alert and aggressive.
+The barking will often get louder than what the dog believes is the threat, starts getting closer.
+During this type of barking, your dog most likely will look alert and aggressive.

 According to PetMD this type of barking is often triggered by fear or perceived threat to their owner or their territory.
 Keeping your dog in the insulated area of their traditional outdoor dog kennel will help it calm down.
 Limiting what your dog can see from their large dog kennel can lessen the aggressive barking.